 "2.1.4.
 Interventions of the vehicle stability function shall be indicated to the driver by a flashing optical warning signal fulfilling the relevant technical requirements of Regulation No. 121.
 The indication shall be present as long as the vehicle stability function is in an intervention mode.
 The warning signal specified in paragraph 5.2.1.29.1.2. of this Regulation shall not be used for this purpose.

-Additionally, interventions by systems related to the vehicle stability function (including traction control, trailer stability assist, corner brake control, and other similar functions that use throttle individual torque control to operate and share common components with vehicle stability function, and ESC or VSF interventionusing individual steering control for vehicle stability assist) may also be indicated to the driver by this flashing optical warning signal.
+Additionally, interventions by systems related to the vehicle stability function (including traction control, trailer stability assist, corner brake control, and other similar functions that use throttle individual torque control to operate and share common components with vehicle stability function, and ESC or VSF intervention on the steering angle of one or more wheels for the purpose of vehicle stability) may also be indicated to the driver by this flashing optical warning signal.

 Interventions of the vehicle stability function used in any learning process to determine the vehicle operational characteristics shall not generate the above signal."